Special relativity: History

 The principle of relativity, forming one of the two postulates of special relativity, was described by Galileo Galilei in 1632 using a thought experiment involving observing natural phenomena on a moving ship.
 His conclusions were summarized as Galilean relativity and used as the basis of Newtonian mechanics.
 This principle can be expressed as a coordinate transformation, between two coordinate systems.
 Isaac Newton noted that many transformations, such as those involving rotation or acceleration, will not preserve the observation of physical phenomena.
 Newton considered only those transformations involving motion with respect to an immovable absolute space, now called transformations between inertial frames.

 In 1864 James Clerk Maxwell presented a theory of electromagnetism which did not obey Galilean relativity.
 The theory specifically predicted a constant speed of light in vacuum, no matter the motion (velocity, acceleration, etc.) of the light emitter or receiver or its frequency, wavelength, direction, polarization, or phase.
 This, as yet untested theory, was thought at the time to be only valid in inertial frames fixed in an aether.
 Numerous experiments followed, attempting to measure the speed of light as Earth moved through the proposed fixed aether, culminating in the 1887 Michelson–Morley experiment which only confirmed the constant speed of light.

-Several fixes to the aether theory were proposed, with those of George Francis FitzGerald, Hendrik Antoon Lorentz, and Jules Henri Poincare all pointing in the direction of a result similar to the theory of special relativity.
+Several fixes to the aether theory were proposed, with those of George Francis FitzGerald, Hendrik Antoon Lorentz, and Jules Henri Poincaré all pointing in the direction of a result similar to the theory of special relativity.
 The final important step was taken by Albert Einstein in a paper published on 26 September 1905 titled "On the Electrodynamics of Moving Bodies".
 Einstein applied the Lorentz transformations known to be compatible with Maxwell's equations for electrodynamics to the classical laws of mechanics.
 This changed Newton's mechanics situations involving all motions, especially velocities close to that of light (known as relativistic velocities).